-Leonie Kellein (*1993, lives and works in Berlin) works primarily with moving image.
-Her practice centers on the investigation of the filmic gaze and technique in order to draw attention to the media themselves while simultaneously developing new, multilayered forms of narration.
-In her work - spanning film, sculpture and installation in space - moments of disturbance, surveillance, suspense and repetition are deployed with intentional ambiguity to create a kind of splitting of real time into a double state.
-In doing so, the perception of the captured body is placed in dialogue – or even in conflict – with the technical recording.
-Kellein sees this double state between the real and the mediated world as a political instrument.
-She investigates how devices such as cameras, drones, or recording equipment relate to the body.
-In this way, her work reflects on the relationship between reality and the technologies that record it.
+Leonie Kellein (b.
+1993 in Basel, Switzerland) works primarily with moving image.
+Her practice centres on the investigation of the filmic gaze and technique in a process that employs narrative structures and forms while drawing attention to the media itself.
+In her work - spanning film, sculpture and installation in space - moments of disturbance, suspense and repetition are deployed with intentional ambiguity to create a kind of splitting of real time into a double state: Bodily perception enters into a dialogue or conflict with mechanical recording.
+This double state - a state in which real-time presence is doubled or disrupted - is viewed by Kellein first and foremost as a political instrument that sets the carrier devices of images such as cameras, drones or recording devices in relation to the body’s sensory feedback.

 Download ↓ CV